ilyasotkov/learning-kubernetes/labs/lab1/create-cluster.md

 5. Connect to the cluster by configuring `~/.kube/config`
 6. Go to [Lab 2](/labs/lab2/overview.md) to get the cluster ready for production

+### Microsoft Azure Container Service for Kubernetes (AKS)

+⚠️ AKS support for Azure Terraform provider [has not been added yet](https://github.com/terraform-providers/terraform-provider-azurerm/issues/471).
+If you insist on using AKS *now*, use Azure's GUI or CLI.

+### Amazon Elastic Container Service for Kubernetes (Amazon EKS)

+⛔️ As of late December 2017, [EKS](https://aws.amazon.com/eks/) has not been released to the public yet.

 ## Up next